Gundavri/node-rest-shop/README.md

 # node-rest-shop
-Shop restful api made with node, express and mongodb
+Shop RESTful API made with node, express and mongodb